michbur/biogram/README.md

 biogram package
 ------------

-biogram is a set of tools dedicated to analysis of n-grams coming from the biological sequences.
-It provides support for n-gram extraction and selection.
+This package contains tools for extraction and analysis of various n-grams (sequences of n items) derived from biological sequences (proteins or nucleic acids).
+To deal with the curse of dimensionality of the n-grams, biogram uses Quick Permutation Test (QuiPT) for fast feature filtering.

 Installation
 ------------